data-preservation-programs/singularity/docs/en/cli-reference/storage/create/gcs.md

    Advanced

-   --auth-url value     Auth server URL. [$AUTH_URL] --decompress         If set this will decompress gzip encoded objects. (default: false) [$DECOMPRESS] --description value  Description of the remote. [$DESCRIPTION] --directory-markers  Upload an empty object with a trailing slash when a new directory is created (default: false) [$DIRECTORY_MARKERS]
+   --access-token value  Short-lived access token. [$ACCESS_TOKEN] --auth-url value      Auth server URL. [$AUTH_URL] --client-credentials  Use client credentials OAuth flow. (default: false) [$CLIENT_CREDENTIALS] --decompress          If set this will decompress gzip encoded objects. (default: false) [$DECOMPRESS] --description value   Description of the remote. [$DESCRIPTION] --directory-markers   Upload an empty object with a trailing slash when a new directory is created (default: false) [$DIRECTORY_MARKERS]
-   --encoding value     The encoding for the backend. (default: "Slash,CrLf,InvalidUtf8,Dot") [$ENCODING] --endpoint value     Endpoint for the service. [$ENDPOINT] --no-check-bucket    If set, don't attempt to check the bucket exists or create it. (default: false) [$NO_CHECK_BUCKET] --token value        OAuth Access Token as a JSON blob. [$TOKEN] --token-url value    Token server url. [$TOKEN_URL]
+   --encoding value      The encoding for the backend. (default: "Slash,CrLf,InvalidUtf8,Dot") [$ENCODING] --endpoint value      Custom endpoint for the storage API.
+Leave blank to use the provider default. [$ENDPOINT] --no-check-bucket     If set, don't attempt to check the bucket exists or create it. (default: false) [$NO_CHECK_BUCKET] --token value         OAuth Access Token as a JSON blob. [$TOKEN] --token-url value     Token server url. [$TOKEN_URL]

    Client Config